LoopKit/loopdocs/docs/loop-3/add-cgm.md

 !!! info "FYI: When You Change Transmitters"

     When you change Dexcom transmitters, you will need to select the `Delete CGM` button at the very bottom of the CGM info page in Loop.
 After that, proceed with Dexcom Instructions for changing transmitters.
-Once the new transmitter is paired with the Dexcom app, then you tap `Add CGM` to enter the new transmitter.
+Once the new transmitter is paired with the Dexcom app, then tap `Add CGM` to enter the new transmitter.
 You cannot just tap on your old transmitter ID to update it.

-    The how-to information for changing a transmitter is found by searching LoopDocs.
-TO DO - put the link here.
+    Tap on this link to for instructions to change [Dexcom transmitters](../faqs/cgm-faqs.md#what-do-i-do-when-i-switch-transmitters).

     If you don't update your transmitter ID when you change active transmitters, your Loop will not get CGM data from the Dexcom app.